vippsas/vipps-developers/mp-migration-guide/README.md

 There is *no need to reintegrate* into the new solution.
 Your existing *App Payments* integration will continue to work, but some functionality will be changing or closed starting from the moment we transition to the joint platform.
 Please visit the [MobilePay developer documentation](https://developer.mobilepay.dk/docs/app-payments/transition-to-one-platform) for details.

+## MobilePay Reporting
+You need to integrate to Vipps MobilePay Report API.
+Your existing Reporting API integration will stop working.
+Use the [Reporting API to Report API migration guide](reporting.md) to ease the transition.

 ## MobilePay Online

 There is *no need to reintegrate* into the new solution.
 Your existing *Online* integration will continue to work, but some functionality will be changing or closed starting from the moment we transition to the joint platform.